 - 1. No animal should be scheduled for relocation unless a valid health certificate, signed by a duly licensed veterinarian, is in place. - 2.
 Public health is of primary concern per state/federal law.
-Therefore, in order to protect public health initiatives, and the health of the pets, the following medical considerations are necessary prior to transport: - a.
-Ideally an intra-nasal bordetella vaccine should be administered 5-7 days prior to transport. - b.
+Therefore, in order to protect public health initiatives, and the health of the pets, the following medical considerations are necessary prior to transport: - Ideally an intra-nasal bordetella vaccine should be administered 5-7 days prior to transport. - b.
 Flea -tick ear mite treatments done within a week prior to transport. - c.
 Each pet is properly dewormed. - d.
 At least 3 distemper vaccinations administered (given in 2 weeks intervals as long as they are in your care). - e.
 Rabies vaccination administered by licensed veterinarian for all animals four (4) months of age or older - f.
 Conduct a visual exam to rule out the existence of bite wounds, open sores/wounds, lesions, runny eyes/nose or vomiting/diarrhea.
 Documents provided for animals with KNOWN injuries/scabs. - g.
-Dogs 6+ months 3DX or 4DX tested for heartworm/lyme/erlichia/anaplasma test seeking negative results
+Dogs 6+ months 3DX or 4DX tested for heartworm/lyme/erlichia/anaplasma test seeking negative results - h.
+At least ONE DOSE OF PONAZURIL GIVEN (can be given 3 days in a row refer to attached dilution/dosing chart) - 3.
+Review all paperwork on animals prior to relocation to ensure profile accuracy.

-- h.
-At least ONE DOSE OF PONAZURIL GIVEN (can be given 3 days in a row refer to attached dilution/dosing chart) - Review all paperwork on animals prior to relocation to ensure profile accuracy.
-We prefer all medical records to be faxed several days 3. prior to transport - fax 978-422-8574 or emailed to both leigh13@ix.netcom.com AND staff@sterlingshelter.org If you are running Petpoint our shelter ID is USMA03 so transfer of pets can be arranged via this system HOWEVER we still require all medical records be sent in our format (refer to pages 10 for feline and 11 for canine) for prior. - Know who you are dealing with establish a working relationship with every agency from which you send animals.
-4. - Be sure the agency conducts medical and behavioral evaluations that are important to your own organization. a. - Especially key is to ensure that the organization has an active spay/neuter program in place, ideally pets are s/n PRIOR to b. adoption.
+We require all medical records to be faxed at least 5-7 DAYS PRIOR to transport FAX 978-422-8574 OR emailed to both sterlingshelterclinic@gmail.com AND staff@sterlingshelter.org

+If you are running Petpoint our shelter ID is USMA03 so transfer of pets can be arranged via this system HOWEVER we still require all hard copy medical records be sent in our format (refer to pages 10 for feline and 11 for canine) for format/s.

+- 4. Know who you are dealing with establish a working relationship with every agency from which you send animals. - a.
+Be sure the agency conducts medical and behavioral evaluations that are important to your own organization. - b.
+Especially key is to ensure that the organization has an active spay/neuter program in place, ideally pets are s/n PRIOR to adoption.
 ASI is not opposed to providing assistance to other agencies, however we also caution our partner shelters to avoid shifting a problem from one part of the country to another. - 5.
-The following guidelines are required for land transport: - Ensure the transport vehicle has proper climate control heat and A/C a. - Each pet should travel with siblings if space allows b.
+The following guidelines are required for land transport: - a.
+Ensure the transport vehicle has proper climate control heat and A/C - b.
+Each pet should travel with siblings if space allows